 Booth, 27, was a reserve rider for the Australian Para-equestrian team at the 2014 FEI World Equestrian Games in Normandy, France, and at the Rio 2016 Paralympic Games, she rode her Danish-bred horse, Mogelvangs Zidane, to fifth place in the Grade II classification.

-The Victorian-based rider said she is looking forward to competing at Tryon with Zidane in September.
+The Victorian-based rider said she is looking forward to competing in Tryon with Mogelvangs Zidane in September.

-“I’m just thrilled to be given the opportunity to represent Australia on the world stage again.”
+“I’m just thrilled to be given the opportunity to represent Australia on the world stage again,” Booth said.

-“I learnt a lot from my experiences with Zidane in Rio and know that this has no doubt made us a stronger combination going forward to WEG.”
+“I learnt a lot from my experiences with Zidane in Rio, and know that this has no doubt made us a stronger combination going forward to the WEG.

-“With the incredible support from the High Performance team at Equestrian Australia and my coach, Lone Joergensen, I am going away with the best possibility of bringing home a medal,” said Booth.
+“With the incredible support from the high performance team at Equestrian Australia, and my coach, Lone Joergensen, I am going away with the best possibility of bringing home a medal,” she said.

 By Equestrian Australia